ludovicapiccioli/digital_twin_veldhuizen/README.md

 This prototype is a demonstration only.
 It is not predictive and does not display real-time data.

-Code developed by: Ludovica Piccioli

-Contributors: Beatrice Ronconi, Jes Kallen, Annamaria Vorstenbosch, Els van Omme, Mirza van Mazijk
+Developed by: Ludovica Piccioli, Beatrice Ronconi, Jes Kallen, Annamaria Vorstenbosch, Els van Omme, Mirza van Mazijk

 Within: ACT Team 3538, Academic Consultancy Training (Period 1, 2025–2026)